 Quick Answer

-The FINRA research-analyst rule governs the relationship between equity research analysts and investment banking to prevent analyst recommendations from being influenced by banking business.
-Firms must maintain an information barrier between the two functions, prohibit certain communications (no research participation in pitches or road shows), enforce quiet periods (10 calendar days after an initial public offering (IPO), 3 days after a secondary offering for managers and co-managers), and require specific disclosures in research reports about banking relationships and conflicts.
+The FINRA research-analyst conduct rule governs the relationship between research analysts and investment banking, preventing recommendations from being influenced by banking business.
+Firms must maintain an information barrier, prohibit research participation in pitches or road shows, enforce quiet periods (10 calendar days after an IPO, 3 days after a secondary offering), and require research-report disclosures about banking relationships and conflicts.

 The research-analyst conduct rule is the single most consequential compliance regime governing how investment banking and the research department coexist inside the same firm.
 Every other internal-communications rule layers on top of this one.